-In a letter dated June 24, 2015, the Medicare contractor, First Coast Service Options, Inc., advised Petitioner Barbour that her Medicare billing privileges were revoked, effective July 24, 2015.
-The contractor took this action pursuant to 42 C.F.R. § 424.535(a)(8) because it found that Dr. Barbour submitted multiple claims for services that she could not have rendered because she was outside the country on the purported dates of service.
+In a letter dated June 24, 2015, the Medicare contractor, First Coast Service Options, Inc., advised Petitioner Clear Vue that its Medicare billing privileges were revoked, effective July 24, 2015.
+The contractor took this action pursuant to 42 C.F.R. § 424.535(a)(8) because it found that Clear Vue submitted multiple claims for Dr. Barbour's services, but those services could not have been rendered because Dr. Barbour was outside the country on the purported dates of service.
 CMS Exhibit (Ex.)
 3.